hanabi/hanabi.github.io/README.md

 * When a player has a choice between two or more cards to play, if other players are waiting on one of their cards in order to play themselves, then those cards should always be prioritized.
 * However, if both cards are not being "waited on", then players are supposed to play the card with the lower number (rank) first.
 * If a player plays a higher rank card first, it implies that the next copy of that suit is in someone else's hand, similar to the *The Priority Prompt* convention.
 And if there are no matching clued cards, it should cause a blind play, similar to *The Priority Finesse*.
+* This convention does NOT apply if the player does not have full knowledge of what the higher rank card is.
+In other words, players might just be trying to potentially play into someone else's hand (with only a chance that they have a matching suit), and this does not promise anything special.
 * For example, this is NOT a *Higher Rank Finesse*:
   * Alice has a known playable red 1 and a known playable blue 2 in her hand.
   * Alice plays blue 2.